-I2C Bus to PCI Slots 1/2
+I2C Bus to PCI/PCI-E Slots

-JI2C1 and JI2C2 allow you to enable I2C Bus to PCI Slot1/PCI Slot2.
+JI2C1/JI2C2 allows you to enable the I2C Bus to communicate with all PCI and PCI-Express slots.
+For the jumpers to work properly, please set both jumpers to the same setting.
+If enabled, both jumpers must be enabled.
+If disabled, both jumpers must be disabled.
 See the table on the right for jumper settings.
-The default setting is enabled.
+(The default setting is enabled.)